 Director Dr. Negin Tahvildary

-Dr. Negin Tahvildary has been teaching the Persian language and several other courses within the program for one year.
+Dr. Negin Tahvildary has been teaching Peace & Conflict Studies and several other courses within the program since 2016.

 Previously, she worked as an information officer for the United Nations Assistant Mission to Afghanistan before being offered a position with a non-profit organization in Fresno where she found her path to the university.